wasawi/devart-template/project_posts/2014-03-11-References-and-Insights.md

 A journal explaining the scientific concept of Candy is published at:

 Mansilla, Wendy Ann; Perkis, Andrew; Ebrahimi, Touradj.
 (2013) Exploring the Impact of Food Craving and Pleasure Technologies on Aesthetic Experiences in Digital Media.
 International Journal of Human-Computer Interaction. http://dx.doi.org/10.1080/10447318.2013.846791

+Mansilla, Wendy Ann; Puig, Jordi; Perkis, Andrew; Ebrahimi, Touradj.
+(2012) When Cheesecake Craving Unplugs the Pleasure Button: Understanding Aesthetics and Quality of Experience in a Computer Generated Graphics.
+SIGGRAPH 2012.